pipegalera/starter-academic/content/post/credit-card-approval/index.md

 # 5. Modeling: Baseline Logistic Regression

 We have to change the DataFrames to arrays to be able to run the algorithms.
-We will use all the 15 features (X) to predict the credit card approval (y).
+We will use all the 15 features (X) to predict credit card approval (y).

 ```python